JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 {id="idea-plugin__change-notes"}

 A short summary of new features, bugfixes, and changes provided with the latest plugin version.
-Change notes are displayed on the JetBrains Marketplace plugin page and in the IDE Plugin Manager.
+Change notes are displayed on the JetBrains Marketplace plugin page and in the <control>Plugins</control> settings dialog.

 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed and must be wrapped into `<![CDATA[` ... `]]>` section.